vinceskahan/v5wiki/hardware.md

 Also includes a SATA port and optional steel case with internal battery backup option.
 The case has provision for mounting a 2 inch form factor internal hard drive or SSD.

-It has good OS support from Armbian (community) and Debian.
+It has good OS support from [Armbian](https://www.armbian.com/olimex-micro/ (community)) and Debian.
 ALARM (Arch Linux ARM) was tried but it would never direct output through the HDMI port.